SonarSource/sonarqube/sonar-server/src/main/webapp/WEB-INF/db/migrate/README.txt

 * Use faux models when touching rows (SELECT/INSERT/UPDATE/DELETE).
 See http://guides.rubyonrails.org/migrations.html#using-models-in-your-migrations for more details.
+  IMPORTANT : do not use faux models for User.
+The algorithm to encrypt passwords is required during migrations.

   class MyMigration < ActiveRecord::Migration
     # This is the faux model.
 It only maps columns.
 No functional methods.